ctrueden/ctrueden.github.io/_pages/deus/SessionMon16.md

 The evil elf-creature attempts to cast a spell at Gerald, whose anti-magic bubble causes it to fizzle.
 Gerald then attacks him, causing him to stagger back and clutch his chest, grievously wounded.
 Nikolai tries to uses his new whip of shadows to catch Evan, but misses.
 Evan then makes some threats, and displaces himself away.

-((NPCDefiant|The Defiant)), one of DEE's Apostles, contacts Adam at this point.
+[The Defiant](NPCDefiant), one of DEE's Apostles, contacts Adam at this point.
 "Prophet: dire news!"
 Adam sees a video feed of a gigantic ship shimmering and appearing, bearing DEE's sigil, but it is an unfamiliar ship.
 A huge beam shoots down from it, directly at the bubble protecting the rite.
 Adam confirms that the ship is not in any of his databases, nor in the Defiant's.
 Adam decides that the obvious course of action now is to contact DEE.

 -----